Japanese Noodle Dishes: Nyumen and Somen

-Strictly speaking, the definition of Somen noodles produced by machine is what has the long diameter of less than 1.3 mm.
+The definition of Somen noodles produced by machine is what has the long diameter of less than 1.3 mm.

-The sauce for Somen noodles is typically made from water, soy sauce, Mirin sweet cooking rice wine, sugar and “Dashi (出汁)” soup stock, and served in a glass cup separately from Somen noodles.
+The sauce for Somen noodles is typically made with water, soy sauce, Mirin sweet cooking rice wine, sugar, and “Dashi (出汁)” soup stock, and served in a glass cup separately from Somen noodles.

 The kanji, “煮麺” literally means simmered noodles, and as this indicates, Nyumen is a hot noodle soup served in a bowl.